ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-02-01-size.md

                   SizeOf(point.y))
 ```

-> Please note the dynamic STRING always occupies 4 bytes, because it is internally represented via pointer.
+> **Note:** dynamic STRING always occupies 4 bytes in UDT, because it is internally represented via a pointer.